 Get a pawn shop loan

-Some lenders, such as pawn shops, may offer a loan against something of value, like a watch, antique item, or jewelry.
+Some lenders, such as pawn shop NYC, may offer a loan against something of value, like a watch, antique item, or jewelry.
 Some pawn shops may also be willing to accept items that can easily be resold, such as smartphones, power tools, or gaming consoles.
 After appraising your item, the pawn shop will offer you a loan amount worth a percentage of its value, and you can pay back what you owe within an agreed-upon time period.

 Keep in mind that you may risk losing the item if you can’t repay the loan.
 So, depending on the item you want to pawn, you may decide that it’s better to sell the item rather than borrow against it.